Krazete/sgmpalette/CONTRIBUTING.md

 4. Using the base colors layer, create the color areas layer `<NAME>_area.png`.
    - Hard edges are required.
      - ![Edge Example](sample/edges.png)
-     - Ignoring this rule will result in unwanted color map areas, which can also cause other issues like color ID overflow.
+     - Ignoring this rule will result in unwanted colormap areas, which can also cause other issues like color ID overflow.
    - Different items/materials/areas should be different colors.
-   - If colors match in this color map, they will match forever.
+   - If colors match in this colormap, they will match forever.
      - For example, if the hat and the skin are both colored `#A1B2C3` in your `area.png` submission, then the hat will always be skin-colored in the Palette Editor no matter what.
    - If you're picky about color IDs, encode them in the red channel.
-     - To match official color maps, reference the Palette Editor.
+     - To match official colormaps, reference the Palette Editor.
 Click on a sprite and you'll see the corresponding color ID as a circled number in the sidebar.

 ## How to Submit